RgoSL/python-playground/README.md

-# 🥳 Mensagem de Parabéns
+# 🥳 Congratulations Message

-O objetivo desta atividade é praticar conceitos específicos da linguagem Python através de um pequeno projeto ou script funcional.
-A proposta é unir aprendizado com criatividade e diversão 😄.
+The goal of this activity is to practice specific Python language concepts through a small project or functional script.
+The aim is to combine learning with creativity and fun 😄.

 ---

-## 🚀 Descrição

-### 📌 O que esse projeto faz?

-> Este script repete uma mensagem estabelecida por uma variável por um número de vezes também pré-estabelecido.
-No meu caso, eu desenvolvi esse código para repetir uma mensagem de "Feliz aniversário" 100 vezes.
+### 📌 What does this project do?

+> This script repeats a message set by a variable a pre-set number of times.
+In my case, I developed this code to repeat the message "Happy Birthday" 100 times.

 ---

-## 🧰 Tecnologias e Ferramentas
+## 🧰 Technologies and Tools

-- Linguagem: **Python 3.x**
+- Language: **Python 3.x**
 - Editor: **VSCode**
-- Bibliotecas utilizadas:
+- Libraries used:
   - `time`

 ---

-## 🛠️ Como Executar
+## 🛠️ How to Run

-### 📦 Pré-requisitos:
+### 📦 Prerequisites:

-- Python 3.x Instalado no PC
+- Python 3.x installed on your PC
-- Extensões VSCode : Python, Python Debugger
+- VSCode extensions: Python, Python Debugger